Tetragonal modular quotients $X_0^{+d}(N)$: Lower bounds on -gonality via -gonality

 \begin{prop} The curve $X_0^{+d}(N)$ is not tetragonal over $\Q$ for $N=420$ and all $15$ possible values of $d$. \end{prop}

-\begin{proof} Using \texttt{Magma}, we calculate that the curve $X_0(420)$ has $1128$ points over $\F_{11^2}$. \Cref{Fp2points} now tells us that the $\Q$-gonality of the curve $X_0(420)$ is at least $10$.
+\begin{proof} Using \texttt{Magma}, we calculate that the curve $X_0(420)$ has $1128$ points over $\F_{11^2}$.
+The code is available on Github and the running time is around $1$ minute. \Cref{Fp2points} now tells us that the $\Q$-gonality of the curve $X_0(420)$ is at least $10$.
 Therefore, the $\Q$-gonality of all quotient curves $X_0^{+d}(420)$ is at least $5$. \end{proof}